gradle/actions/setup-gradle/README.md

 ## Choose a specific Gradle version

 The `setup-gradle` action can download and install a specified Gradle version, adding this installed version to the PATH.
-Downloaded Gradle versions are stored in the GitHub Actions cache, to avoid requiring downloading again later.
+Downloaded Gradle versions are stored in the GitHub Actions cache, to avoid having to download them again later.

 ```yaml
  - uses: gradle/actions/setup-gradle@v3